sagefy/sagefy/docs/survey_learning_research/memory_and_cognitive_load.md

 - SH 106: Not all reductions to cognitive load promote learning; learners need to fully use their cognitive capacity on the task at hand rather than being distracted.
     - Cites Paas, Renkl, & Sweller, 2003, 2004

-**Question**: _Is it more effective to add interesting information, or stick to the basics?
-Do emotional appeals help or hinder learning?_
+### Is it more effective to add interesting information, or stick to the basics?
+Do emotional appeals help or hinder learning?

 - SH 85: Show passion and enthusiasm for the subject, which will make the students more curious about the subject.
 - SB 97: To reduce cognitive load, remove seductive details and tangential stories.